 A graduate of the University of West Georgia, Harriet has spent the past 30+ years serving in numerous nonprofit leadership roles in her local community.
 In addition to her roles in the nonprofit world, Harriet owned a specialty printing business in her hometown of LaGrange, Georgia.

 Harriet’s entrepreneurial leadership skills, her servant spirit, and her passion for team sports have served her well as a Trustee of the Ray C. Anderson Foundation, a role she assumed in 2011.

-In 2015 she was appointed to the boards of the Biophilic Institute.
+In 2015 she was appointed to the board of the Biophilic Institute.
 She is a past board member of the Georgia Conservancy and Sustainable Atlanta and she is a past member of the Troup County Strategic Planning Committee.

-Phil Langford is Trustee of both the The Ray and the Ray C. Anderson Foundation, and he is Ray Anderson’s son in law.
+Phil Langford is a trustee of The Ray and the Ray C. Anderson Foundation.

 Alan Anderson is Treasurer of The Ray and an Advisory Board Member for the Ray C. Anderson Foundation.

 Alan is a retired designer, innovator and past Director of Boeing Company’s Commercial Airplanes’ Concept Center, an organization that oversees the design of passenger cabins for all models of Boeing Airplanes.
 During his 43 years designing aircraft interiors at Boeing, Alan created the Payloads Studio as part of the Concept Center, a place where innovation and concept development are nourished.

 Alan first met Ray Anderson when Ray visited The Concept Center at Boeing to talk about the idea of using modular carpet on airplanes.
 The two struck up a fast friendship that lasted nearly a decade, and Alan was recruited to join the Ray C. Anderson Foundation in 2011.

 Anna Cullen is the Director of External Relations and Communications for The Ray.